 People interested in this internship should have a true desire to train hard and learn.
 You must have a passion for food, working outdoors, and living communally.
 The internship runs from April 1st-October 31st and we expect the interns to train an average of 40 hours per week.
 Most years hours per week are slightly lower in the Spring, and longer during the Summer.
 To account for the longer days at the height of the season, we will usually give extra days off in the Spring and/or Fall.

 We are a production farm and we push for as much efficiency in our operation as possible.
-Because of the nuances and changes in growing, cultivating, and harvesting the many different crops we grow throughout the changing seasons, it is important that our interns have an open mind towards learning new processes and improving the ways they perform existing ones.
+Because of the nuances and changes in growing, cultivating, and harvesting the many different crops we grow throughout the changing seasons, it is important that our interns have an open mind towards learning new processes and improving the ways they have done things previously.

 We take time to teach, to answer questions and to build self-reliant individuals who can perform tasks with ease and skill.
 We also take into account the growing pains of being introduced to such a physical job, and account for that during the beginning of the season.
 As the season goes on, you will continue to gain skills pertaining to seeding, cultivating, harvesting, washing, packing and more.
 You will also become stronger and more able-bodied.
 By midway through the season you will be capable of completing many tasks without supervision.